October 24-27, Riviera in Palm Springs

 - Investigating allelopathy and soil moisture as factors determining community composition of a Southern California black walnut woodland.
 Jose Marfori and Dr. Erin Questad, Biological Sciences Department, California State Polytechnic University

-- Effects of fire on herbicide.
+- Effects of ash and hard water on herbicide efficacy.
 Jessica Morrison1, Noreen Murano1, Sam Lantz1, and Laura Riege2, 1Resource Conservation Partners, Ventura, 2The Nature Conservancy

 - Implementing an Early Detection Program on Catalina Island: Prioritizing landscaped grasses.
 Julia Parish.
 Catalina Island Conservancy